 What Dying Patients Say

-As you may know, my identical twin brother, Francisco, is a doctor, and through the years in medical school and residency, Francisco has talked with many dying patients, both young and old.
+As you may know, my identical twin brother, Francisco, is a doctor.
+Through the years in medical school and residency, Francisco has talked with many dying patients, both young and old.

 In his experience, it’s not the patient’s age that differentiates those who are at peace with their certain fate and those who would do anything for an extra day.

-You see, regardless of their age, those that want more time, want and need it to repair broken relationships.
+You see, regardless of their age, some patients want and need more time to repair broken relationships.
 Relationships with friends, siblings, children, and parents.
 They have regrets or unsettled business.

 A common regret he has heard is not apologizing sooner and letting small disagreements tarnish relationships.

-Not a single dying patient has ever mentioned wishing they would have worked more or had more material things.
+Not a single dying patient has ever mentioned wishing they would have worked more or had more material things or money.
 The lesson to be learned from these individuals is to prioritize relationships.
 Always apologize first.

-Even If It Can’t Buy Happiness, Money Still Matters
+Even If Money Can’t Buy Happiness, Money Still Matters

-Well, for one, life is expensive and not having enough to pay basic bills sucks.
-Living paycheck to paycheck can be miserable and exasperating.
+Well, for one, life is expensive, and not having enough to pay basic bills sucks.
+Living paycheck to paycheck is miserable and exasperating.
 Not having much money or financial security is the leading cause of stress.
 Stress is linked to heart disease and mental health problems.
 Clearly, having money and understanding personal finance is important.

-In a couple of years you won’t even remember the Yeezy shoes you spent $350 to buy.
+In a couple of years, you won’t even remember the Yeezy shoes you spent $350 to buy.
 Or the ugly Gucci belt you thought was cool.